tffmh/site-ffrgw/README.md

 _WIP - Multidomain Support and what not - youd better wait till merge to master_

-# Firmware for Freifunk westliches Ruhrgebiet
+# Firmware for Freifunk Ruhrgebiet West
 Repository holds the site configuration to build firmware for the community "Freifunk Ruhrgebiet West", the configuration is not officially sanctioned by "Freifunk Ruhrgebiet West e.V.".